Bettermeans/help.bettermeans/_posts/2010-12-07-estimation.markdown

 Estimation is the way in which an item is assessed by the team.
 Every member of a team has a chance to estimate an item while it is new or open.
 The final estimation is the average of all the member votes.
 Estimation means different things based on whether [credits](/credits) are being used or not.
 If Credits are being used: The estimation is the value of the work item to the project.
 In other words, how much a person/team will be paid for completing the item.
-If Credits are not being used or it is a Volunteer Project Workstream: The estimation is based on the level of complexity of the item.
+If Credits are not being used or it is a Volunteer Workstream: The estimation is based on the level of complexity of the item.

 How can I estimate an item?
 ---------------------------